Mingqi948/DistributedSystem/quoco-ws/README.md

 ````
 docker-compose up
 ````
-Also, you can just execute [./run.sh](run.sh) scripts.
-But be very cautious when using this scripts as it REMOVE all images and containers everytime executed!!!
+Also, you can just execute [./run.sh](run.sh) scripts.<br>
+After scripts running.
+You can press Ctrl + C to quit.
+And it will help you to stop/remove containers & images that are generated in early pahse.